7digital/SevenDigital.Api.Schema/README.md

 These definitions can be useful on their own if you want to roll your own http communication to the 7digital Api, but want objects to de-serialise output into.

+Where to get it.
+====
+This code is [packaged here on nuget](https://www.nuget.org/packages/SevenDigital.Api.Schema/), and is a dependency for [the Api Wrapper](https://www.nuget.org/packages/SevenDigital.Api.Wrapper/)

 Notes for coders
 =====